itzsubham2006/My-first-code/README.md

 # My-first-code
-This is my first time in Github
+This is my second time in Github
 <br>
 My name is Subham Pathak.